-In 2016 the United States experienced a rise of in hate crimes.
-Locally communities have been targeted because of their religion, sexuality, and ethnicity.
-In response to these recent events, the Gandhi Institute in partnership with the Farash Foundation is working to empower youth to address the root causes of hate and incivility with Youth Healing Hate grants.
+In 2016 the United States experienced a rise in hate crimes that has now continued into consecutive years.
+Local communities have been targeted because of their religion, sexuality, and ethnicity.
+In response to these recent events, the Gandhi Institute (in partnership with the Farash Foundation) created Youth Healing Hate grants, to empower youth to address the root causes of hate and incivility.

 Local youth ages 12-24 can receive up to $1,000 in funding to design a creative solution for fear, hostility, and division within their community.
 During our first grant cycle in March of 2017, we funded 11 innovative projects that utilized the arts, outreach, and creative educational techniques to promote active nonviolence.

 The Youth Healing Hate Grant Application for 2018 can be found here.
 Proposals are due February 8, 2018.